1FriedEgg1/Pre-Uni-Chatbot/README.md

 ## About
 So, I've created a discord bot for the server using node.js.
 It uses the GPT3.5-Turbo API with some special instructions to act like Mr Mitchell (for the funnies).
-Now, this does cost money to run since every interaction with the API costs money.
+It also has memory (but it's not optimised to run for a long time) Now, this does cost money to run since every interaction with the API costs money.
 So be careful when you're using it.